Here’s some context before I address the superb new video itself.

 A couple of years ago, one show that will remain unnamed shot a program on Judaculla Rock.
 It was the overblown, conspiracy-theory, pseudo-scientific “investigation” one would expect and even cast an “authentic Appalachian guide,” who happened to be some dude that showed up in Bryson City a few years ago, grew out his beard, put on a rustic costume and adopted poor grammar to market himself as a Gen-yew-wine Hillbilly or something like that.
 But people love his act…

-Bottom line: if you stumble upon a Judaculla video (or any other video) featuring the costumed jokers pictured here, DO NOT waste your time.
+Bottom line: if you stumble upon a Judaculla video (or any other video) featuring the costumed jokers pictured here, DO NOT waste your time with their demeaning play-acting.

 On the Other Hand...

 Happily, it turns out that a newly released video “The Nantahala Bigfoot Pursuit” is a real gem.
 Filmmaker Seth Breedlove actually has roots in the mountains.
-His cinematography reveals that he has a genuine love for this region.
-And he found credible people with credible accounts of Bigfoot sightings.
+He found credible people with credible accounts of Bigfoot sightings.
+And his cinematography reveals a genuine love for this region, conveying the natural beauty and majesty of our environs.

-One of those informants is someone I met more than 40 years.
-I remember Jeff Carpenter as an affable, smart guy, rightly proud to be (if my memory is correct) a grandson of Aunt Arie Carpenter, whose name should be familiar to any reader who has perused the Foxfire books.
-Seeing him again convinced me that this video is the real deal.
+One of those informants featured in the documentary is someone I met more than 40 years ago.
+I remember Jeff Carpenter as an affable, smart guy, and seeing him again convinced me that this video is the real deal.
 Jeff certainly is.
 I would recommend this episode to anyone, even a Sasquatch skeptic.

 You can read much more about Seth Breedlove’s prolific career at his Wikipedia entry, where you will find this passage: